Skip to main content

 Ride the Snoqualmie Valley Railroad aboard historic coaches through the Upper Snoqualmie Valley along 5.5 miles of the original 1880s Seattle, Lake Shore and Eastern Railway line.

-Enjoy a 2-hour round trip excursion from either Snoqualmie Depot or North Bend Depot.
-Continue west to the top of Snoqualmie Falls, a sacred site of the Snoqualmie People, for a one-of-a-kind view of the scenic river valley.
+Enjoy a just under 2-hour round trip excursion from either Snoqualmie Depot or North Bend Depot.
+Continue west to the top of Snoqualmie Falls, a sacred site of the Snoqualmie People, for a one-of-a-kind view of the scenic Snoqualmie River Valley.
 Then, head back through town for a 30-minute visit to the Railway History Campus and the Train Shed Exhibit Hall.
-Then, hop back on board to return to your starting depot to complete your round trip.
+Finally, hop back on board to return to your starting depot to complete your round trip.

-Purchase tickets online in advance.
-Members reserve tickets in advance by email or phone.
+Advance ticket purchase recommended.
+Members and complimentary pass holders can reserve tickets in advance by email or phone.

 Excursions Begin at Two Locations